This guide is a starting point. For full details on correctly citing resources and creating references, please consult

 What does "citing a source" mean?
 Why do I need to cite sources?

 When an instructor talks about citing a source, or creating references, they're talking about giving credit for the information that students use in an assignment.
-It is expected that all writers, including students, give credit for information that is a) not their own original idea, or b) not common knowledge.
+It is expected that all writers, including students, give credit for information that is not their own original idea and that is not common knowledge.
 If a student is unsure if information is common knowledge, they should check with their instructor.
 When in doubt, provide a citation.

-Giving credit for information that was taken from other sources is important.
-Failure to correctly cite sources is considered plagiarism, which is a serious offense.
-Students at Loyalist College who are found to have plagiarized may fail the assignment or the course, and if plagiarism occurs multiple times, students may be removed from their program.
+Giving credit for information that was taken from other sources is important, and failure to correctly cite sources is considered plagiarism.
+Students at Loyalist College who plagiarize may fail the assignment or the course, and if plagiarism occurs multiple times, students may be removed from their program.

 How do I create a citation?